What Happens If You Swallow a Toothbrush Bristle

 We all know that we’re supposed to brush our teeth at least twice a day, but what happens if you accidentally swallow your toothbrush?
 Is it harmful?
 The short answer is no, swallowing your toothbrush will not do any harm.

-In fact, unless you have an underlying medical condition, it’s actually quite difficult to choke on a toothbrush.
+Unless you have an underlying medical condition, it’s quite difficult to choke on a toothbrush.

 The reason for this is that the bristles are designed to be soft and flexible, so they will bend if they come into contact with anything hard, like your teeth or throat.
 If you do happen to swallow your toothbrush, there’s no need to panic.